simonmichael/hledger/MANUAL.markdown

 file will be saved at each edit, in normal circumstances (eg if file permissions allow, disk is not full, etc.)

-There are some options specific to the web server:
+There are some hledger-web-specific options:

-    --port=N           web: serve on tcp port N (default 5000)
+    --port=N           serve on tcp port N (default 5000)

-hledger will serve pages on port 5000 by default.
+The server listens on port 5000 by default; use --port to change that.

-    --base-url=URL     web: use this base url (default http://localhost:PORT)
+    --base-url=URL     use this base url (default http://localhost:PORT)

-Hyperlinks in the web interface all point to "localhost" by default, so if you want to visit the hledger web server from other machines, you'll need to use this option.
+If you want to visit the web UI from other machines, you'll need to use this option to fix the hyperlinks.
 Just give your machine's host name or ip address instead of localhost.
-This option may also be useful when running hledger behind a reverse proxy, to conform to your url scheme.
+This option is also lets you conform to a custom url scheme when running hledger-web behind a reverse proxy as part of a larger site.
 Note that the PORT in the base url need not be the same as the `--port` argument.

 ### Other features